The equivalence of Bell's inequality and the Nash inequality in a quantum game-theoretic setting: Games for which Nash inequalities involve CHSH sum of correlations

-The inequality (\ref{Nash1}) can hold when the term in square bracket is negative.
-As the Bell's inequality is violated when the discriminant $(2-\left\vert \Delta\right\vert )$ is negative.
-We, therefore, consider the set of games for which
+Now, the inequality (\ref{Nash1}) can hold when the term in square bracket is negative or zero.
+As Bell's inequality is violated when the discriminant $(2-\left\vert \Delta\right\vert )$ is negative, therefore, for the set of games that are defined by the conditions (\ref{Game1}, \ref{Game2}) the strategy pair $(p^{\star},q^{\star})=(1,1/2)$ exists as a NE when Bell's inequality is violated.